 There are legends of drunken men turning into fish demons, who could be unmasked because they need to bathe each day.
 Because fish breed prolifically and are frequently seen in pairs they can symbolize marriage and wish for many children.
 Fishermen 渔夫 yú fū are a respected profession set above merchants and officials as they provide food.
 The art of government has been likened to the art of fishing as it requires both patience and careful observation.
 There is a legend that Emperor Fuxi learned the art of fishing and invented the fish trap.

 Fox 狐狸 hú li

-While many creatures in the west have a worse reputation than in China for example rats; pigs and dragons, for the fox it is the other way around.
-In the West a fox is admired for its cleverness and determination, in China it has a much more evil connotation.
+While many creatures in the west have a worse reputation than in China for example rats, pigs and dragons for the fox it is the other way around.
+In the west a fox is admired for its cunning and determination, in China it has a much more evil connotation.
 It is reputed to live to a great age, when it reaches fifty it can turn itself into a woman, at hundred a seductive girl and at a thousand it becomes a powerful god with nine tails.

 The evil consort 妲己 Daji ➚ of the last Emperor of the Zhou dynasty (Emperor Shou) was reputed to have been a metamorphosed fox who acted with great cruelty, devising tortures for innocent people - including roasting them alive in bronze cauldrons.

 The association with spirits may originate from the observation that foxes raided graves for the food laid out for the ancestors, and so were thought to be the departing spirit of the deceased.
 The fox spirit had to be appeased with offerings.
 Another superstition is that even the writing of the character for a fox is unlucky so the homophone 胡 hú is written instead.

 Gecko 壁虎 bì hǔ